Eric Nord

 Eric "Big Daddy" Nord (1919–1989) was a Beat Generation coffeehouse and nightclub owner, poet, actor, and hipster.
 Newspaper columnist Herb Caen called him the "King of the Beatniks."
 Corpulent, standing 6 feet 7 inches tall, Nord was the face of the Beat generation to San Francisco and Los Angeles newspaper readers in the late 1950s and the founder of the hungry i nightclub.

 Early life and education

 Nord was born Harry Helmuth Pastor in Krefeld, Germany to Dorothea, an American, and Carl Theodore Pastor, a German.
 As a child, he often accompanied his father on business trips to the United States.
 His parents divorced in 1920, and when he was 19, he left Germany in 1938.

 He studied acting in Los Angeles and took the stage name of Eric Nord.
 While in Los Angeles, he frequented Agape Lodge of Ordo Templi Orientis, where he studied Aleister Crowley's new religious movement, Thelema, in association with JPL rocket engineer Jack Parsons.
 He was initiated into the Order at Agape Lodge on December 5, 1942.
-Lodge records indicate that his father, Carl Theodore Pastor, was initiated a week later on December 12, 1942.
+Lodge records indicate that his brother, Carl Rudolf Pastor, was initiated a week later on December 12, 1942.